azazjhony1/Migrating-from-Hive_metastore-to-Unity-Catalog/README.md

 🍴 Fork and Try: Feel free to fork this repository and experiment with the migration process in your own Databricks environment.
 Get hands-on experience and tailor the solution to your unique requirements.

+Feel free to ping me if you have any queries!

 Ready to embark on a seamless migration journey?
 Let's unite your metadata with Unity Catalog and unlock new possibilities for your data infrastructure!